MdForkanHF/daily-practice-student/README.md

 Furthermore, C's influence is pervasive across the computing landscape.
 Many programming languages, including C++, Java, and Python, have borrowed heavily from its syntax and concepts.
 Learning C helps demystify these languages and strengthens programming fundamentals like pointers, data structures, and memory allocation.

 Furthermore, C's influence is pervasive across the computing landscape.
 Many programming languages, including C++, Java, and Python, have borrowed heavily from its syntax and concepts.
 Learning C helps demystify these languages and strengthens programming fundamentals like pointers, data structures, and memory allocation.

-Furthermore, C's influence is pervasive across the computing landscape.
-Many programming languages, including C++, Java, and Python, have borrowed heavily from its syntax and concepts.
-Learning C helps demystify these languages and strengthens programming fundamentals like pointers, data structures, and memory allocation.